About Dandenong Park

 Things to do

-- Go for a walk through the leafy park, and take a look at the Rotary Waterwheel
+- Go for a walk through the leafy park

-- Go for a ride along the Dandenong Creek Bike Trail
+- Go for a ride along the Dandenong Creek regional bike trail

-- Play a game of croquet or lawn bowls
+- Play a game of table tennis, basketball or futsal

-- Visit the new district playground and its adjoining picnic and BBQ area
+- Visit the district playground and its adjoining picnic and BBQ area

 - District playground